Speed flying and speed riding: Safety

-Because of the high flight speed (30–152.9 km/h or 20-95 mph), and close proximity to the slope and obstacles, injury and death are considerable risks in this sport.
-Over 75 pilots have suffered fatal injuries worldwide since 2006.
-Also, because of its small size and high wing loading, the wing responds quickly to little pilot input, which makes professional instruction very important.
+Because of the high flight speed (30–152.9 km/h or 20–95 mph), and close proximity to the slope and obstacles, injury and death are considerable risks in this sport.
+As of March 2024, 93 pilots have suffered fatal injuries worldwide since 2006.

+Also, because of its small size and high wing loading, the wing responds quickly to little pilot input, a double-edged sword (almost no latency to react to unexpected dangers, but more possible consequences to untimely, brutal or unnecessary hand movement) which makes professional instruction very important.
 However, the high velocities help the glider remain pressurised and resistant to collapse even in turbulent conditions.

-Proper equipment such as helmets, padded harnesses, and reserve parachutes can help reduce injuries.
-Advanced wing and ski training, and thorough knowledge of site conditions and hazards, are imperative to practicing this sport safely.
+Proper equipment such as helmets, back protectors, gloves and padded harnesses can help reduce injuries, as well as reserve parachutes for high-altitude flights (preferably with a cut-away system to avoid entanglement with the main wing, as both use suspension lines of similar length).
+Advanced wing and off-piste ski training, and thorough knowledge of site conditions and hazards, are imperative to practicing this sport safely.

+France

+The French National Free Flight Association (FFVL) has maintained accident and fatality statistics since at least 2012, that suggest a long-term trend of speed riders suffering approximately as many fatalities (< 0.1% of active riders) and overall (≈ 0.5%) four times less accidents than paragliders (respectively < 0.1% and ≈ 2%) in a given year.

+Switzerland

+Out of 158 registered fatalities in foot-launched flying sports (including paragliding, hang-gliding, speedflying, and others) between 2000 and 2018, 42 took place in the canton of Berne, out of which 7 speedflyers (5 Swiss nationals and 2 foreigners), all of them in the Lauterbrunnen valley.

+The Swiss Hang Gliding and Paragliding Association (SHV/FSVL) had 16798 registered members in 2018 (all disciplines combined).
+Overall, as of January 2024, out of about 40200 Swiss paragliding licenses ever issued, about 1200 have the speedflying extension, and a total of 20 fatal speedflying accidents have occurred on Swiss soil.

+For comparison, other long-term statistics available in Switzerland include: